jpadgett314/dotmatrixtool/README.md

 ## Dot Matrix Tool

-This repository is based on code from https://github.com/stefangordon/dotmatrixtool.
+LED Matrix Input Module Control is based on code from https://github.com/stefangordon/dotmatrixtool.
 See also http://dotmatrixtool.com

 ## Hosting